 Clinician • Builder • Educator

-Pediatric anesthesiologist + clinical informaticist building tools that make care safer and workflows simpler.
+Pediatric anesthesiologist and clinical informaticist building tools that make care safer and workflows simpler.

 I'm Dr. Scott Licata — a pediatric anesthesiologist at UPMC Children's Hospital of Pittsburgh and a Clinical Associate Professor.
 I work at the intersection of perioperative safety, education, transplant anesthesia, and clinical informatics, with a focus on building practical systems clinicians actually use.